manell0/MileStone-3-Book-Review/README.md

 ### Existing Features

-#### The website consists of four main pages (Home, users books, Add book, Log Out/ Log In and register) and Manage Categories only for Admin.
+#### The website consists of four main pages (Home, users books, Add book, Log Out/ Log In and register) and Manage Categories only for Admin (Login: Username = admin, and password = admin).

 - ### Start Page (Home):
   - Navbar on top of the Home page is the same across the whole site.
+   - Home goes to the start page.
+   - Users Books goes to the owner's books page for editing and deletion.
+   - Add Book goes to add_book form.
+   - Manage Categories (Only for admin) goes to the page where admin can add and delete categories(LogIn: Username = admin, and password = admin).
+   - Log In / Log Out page for log in and log out.
+   - Register for new user to register.

   - At the top of the page, we find our navbar which turns into a burger for smaller screen sizes..
     - At the top of the page is a search box.
     - In the center of the page we have the Users' posted books that are clickable for expansion for more information.